Here we're gathering some of the frequently asked questions that can come up during the publisher implementation of Tipser.

 The embedded product page could also be used if that is preferred.
 It will however require some more work.
 The embedded product page requires its own space on the page which is not the case for the modal window as it opens as an overlay.

 The above flow is just a recommendation to describe how AMP can cooperate with Tipser.

 Q: Which payment processors do you use?

 Q: Which payment methods do you support?

 A: We support major credit cards and Klarna.
-Soon we’ll also implement support for Apple & Google Pay.
+We’ll also implement support for Apple & Google Pay shortly.

 Q: How does data sharing happen?
-Like all the customer generated data, can they make use of it in the form of analytics etc.?
+Customer generated data, can they make use of it in the form of analytics etc.?